RapidataAI/rapidata-python-sdk/docs/quickstart_compare.md

 order_builder = order_builder.votes(20)
 ```

 5. Finally create the order.
-This executes all the HTTP requests to the Rapidata API:
+This sends the order off for verification and will start collecting responses.

 ```py
 order = order_builder.create()